lhnguyen102/cuTAGI/docs/autoapi/pytagi/nn/sequential/index.rst

       Performs a smoother pass (e.g., Rauch-Tung-Striebel smoother).

-      This is typically used in state-space models to refine estimates.
+      This is used with the SLSTM to refine estimates by running backwards through time.

       :return: A tuple containing the mean and variance of the smoothed output.
       :rtype: Tuple[np.ndarray, np.ndarray]